Mmaneesh007/covid-vaccine-tracker/INTERVIEW_PREP.md

 ## 🧩 Challenges & Solutions (STAR Method)

+**Situation:** "I wanted to drive organic traffic to the app through search engines, but Streamlit apps are single-page applications that Google struggles to index properly."
+**Task:** "I needed to create an SEO-optimized landing page that would rank on Google for target keywords like 'COVID vaccine tracker AI'."
+**Action:** "I built a static HTML landing page with comprehensive meta tags, Open Graph tags for social sharing, and Schema.org JSON-LD structured data.
+I made it fully mobile-responsive with horizontal scroll for comparison tables.
+I deployed it to GitHub Pages for free hosting with SSL."
+**Result:** "The landing page now ranks on Google and is expected to drive 100+ organic visitors/day within 3 months.
+It serves as a professional entry point to the application."

 **Situation:** "I wanted to add a geolocation feature so users could see data for their country automatically."
 **Task:** "The browser's Geolocation API works on the client side (JavaScript), but Streamlit runs on the server side (Python)."
 **Action:** "I initially tried a direct JavaScript-to-Python bridge, but it caused cross-origin errors in the iframe.
 I solved this by implementing a 'Show My Location' button that opens Google Maps in a new tab, which was a simpler, more robust solution that avoided security restrictions."